 You just have to show up

-Most Jaya Kula teachings, rituals and events are open to everyone.
-Coming to satsang is usually the best way to start to get acquainted with our teachings, practices, teacher and community.
+Most Jaya Kula teachings, rituals, and events are open to everyone.
+Coming to satsang is usually the best way to start to get acquainted with our teachings, practices, teacher, and community.
+Satsang happens every Wednesday evening and Sunday afternoon.
 You are welcome to participate as much or as little as you like.

 Get to know us better

-Jaya Kula Foundations is a four-day immersion for people who want a more thorough introduction to direct realization view and practice.
-Foundations will give you a clear idea of what Trika Shaivism has to say about the nature of reality, human life, self-realization and cosmology.
-You will receive a complete practice that includes mantra, meditation, kriya yoga, hatha yoga and Ayurvedic self-care.
-Foundations is generally offered three times a year, twice in Portland, Maine and once in Portland, Oregon.
+Trika Foundations is a four-day immersion for people who want a more thorough introduction to direct realization view and practice.
+Foundations will give you a clear idea of what Trika Shaivism has to say about the nature of reality, human life, self-realization, and cosmology.
+You will receive a complete practice that includes mantra, meditation, kriya yoga, hatha yoga, and Ayurvedic self-care.
+The next Foundations will happen in the Bay Area in August 2021.

-In addition to weekly satsangs and Jaya Kula Foundations, there are dozens of other special teachings each year.
+In addition to weekly satsangs and Trika Foundations, there are many other special teachings each year.
 These give you a wide range of practical tools to enhance your health, relationships with others, and seated spiritual practice.

 Full Moon Circle is how to go deeper

-Full Moon Circle meets monthly, or more often as needed.
-The Circle opens to new students at times specified by Shambhavi.
-In order to join the Full Moon Circle, you must have taken Jaya Kula Foundations, and you must have a firmly established, daily practice consisting of sadhana taught to you by Shambhavi.
+Full Moon Circle meets monthly or more often as needed.
+It opens to new students at times specified by Shambhavi.
+In order to join the Full Moon Circle, you must have taken Trika Foundations, and you must have a firmly established, daily practice consisting of sadhana taught to you by Shambhavi.

 New Moon Circle

-Once students have completed all of the foundational teachings offered in the Full Moon Circle and have a well-established daily practice, they can ask to join the New Moon Circle.
+Once students have completed all of the teachings offered in the Full Moon Circle and have a well-established daily practice, they can ask to join the New Moon Circle.
 The New Moon Circle is a group of engaged students who meet with Shambhavi monthly to practice and study together in a less formal way.
 Participants attend a minimum of nine gatherings a year.
-The New Moon Circle is open to new people and is ongoing.